menu

 Demographics

-The per capita income in June Lake in 2022 was $68,901, which is wealthy relative to California and the nation.
-This equates to an annual income of $275,604 for a family of four.
+The per capita income in June Lake in 2022 was $34,963, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $139,852 for a family of four.
 However, June Lake contains both very wealthy and poor people as well.

+June Lake is an extremely ethnically-diverse town.
 The people who call June Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of June Lake residents report their race to be White, followed by Asian.
-Important ancestries of people in June Lake include Hungarian, English, New Zealander, Italian, and Polish.
+The greatest number of June Lake residents report their race to be White, followed by Native American.
+Important ancestries of people in June Lake include English, Polish, German, French, and Yugoslavian.

 The most common language spoken in June Lake is English.
 Other important languages spoken here include Spanish and Italian.